isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 equity interest or voting power in a designated entity which will result in them ceasing to be a 50% or 75% controller.&nbsp;&nbsp;</p>
 <p>
-<br>While the above are default thresholds set out in the Act, the Minister
+<br>While the above are default thresholds set out in the Significant Investments
-has the flexibility to vary such thresholds for specific entities as the situation warrants, and if so, these will be prescribed in subsidiary legislation.</p>
+Review Act, the Minister has the flexibility to vary such thresholds for specific entities as the situation warrants, and if so, these will be prescribed in subsidiary legislation.</p>
 <p>
 <br>Parties may wish to refer to <a href="/about-sira/disposing-equity-interest-or-voting-power/" rel="noopener noreferrer nofollow" target="_blank">Disposal of Equity Interest or Voting Power in a Designated Entity</a> for
 a step-by-step process flow.</p>